 Blockchain is a technology that can be used in various ways and for very different types and purposes of processing of personal data.
 Therefore, these guidelines will not study blockchain as a processing of personal data, but will rather analyse the interplay of the technical characteristics of this technology with the data protection principles.
 These guidelines aim to provide practical guidance to controllers planning to use blockchain technology.

-Many uses of blockchain technology will involve international transfers and the use of cloud computing or alike.
-This is especially true if a blockchain includes nodes that are based outside of the EU, and controllers should be especially aware of their legal obligations when using blockchain technologies in such circumstancesssues arising from those circumstances are not specific to blockchains.
+Many uses of blockchain technology involve international data transfers and cloud computing or alike.
+This is especially true if a blockchain includes nodes outside the EU.
+In such circumstances, controllers should be especially aware of their legal obligations.
+These issues are not specific to blockchains.
 The reader is referred to other guidelines and statements on those subjects published by the EDPB.

 Blockchains generated and controlled by and for a single entity are out of scope for part of these guidelines.
-However, the evaluation of the necessity of such blockchains should still be carried out when personal data are processed, and mitigation measures found in this document could prove useful for any blockchain processing personal data.
+However, the evaluation of the necessity of such blockchains should still be carried out when personal data are processed.
+The mitigation measures found in this document could prove useful for any blockchain processing personal data.

 The choice of the components that constitute a specific blockchain determines its inherent technical properties.
 For the purposes of the following analysis, the EDPB considers the following blockchain components: